111hemant111/robotic_arm_for_disabled/README.md

 Final product in a set-up to pick and drop the pill-box into the plastic tub.

 ## Scope for improvement
 This is a fully functional final product.
 In this final version, the source for joystick and smartphone control are independant.
 This project can be improved such that joystick and smartphone control can be integrated together.
-Please refer to [schematics](/schematics) to improve upon the progress.
+Please refer to [schematics](/schematics) and [docs](/docs) to improve upon the progress.